mlrun/katacoda-scenarios/03-install-mlrun-kit/quick_start.md

 Open up **[Jupyter UI](https://[[HOST_SUBDOMAIN]]-30040-[[KATACODA_HOST]].[[KATACODA_DOMAIN]])**, Select `quick-start.ipynb` notebook, and follow each step as it will guide you on how to Train, Test and Serve your ML Model.
+Visit the `tutorial` folder for the full tutorial and the `demos` folder for additional demos.

 ### MLRun Dashboard

-Navigate to the **[MLRun UI](https://[[HOST_SUBDOMAIN]]-30060-[[KATACODA_HOST]].[[KATACODA_DOMAIN]]/mlrun/projects/quick-start)** to view your project resources - including your models, train and test jobs, and artifacts.
+Navigate to the **[MLRun UI](https://[[HOST_SUBDOMAIN]]-30060-[[KATACODA_HOST]].[[KATACODA_DOMAIN]]/mlrun/projects/quick-start)** to view your project resources - including your projects, jobs, functions, artifacts, etc.

 ### Nuclio Dashboard